Obama apologizes for Kunduz attack, MSF demands independent probe

 Earnest said “there is no evidence that ...
 I’ve seen or that anybody else has presented that indicate that this was anything other than a terrible, tragic accident.”

-U.S. Defence Secretary Ash Carter, speaking to reporters in Rome on Wednesday, said the investigation would “hold accountable anyone responsible for conduct that was improper.”
+U.S. Defense Secretary Ash Carter, speaking to reporters in Rome on Wednesday, said the investigation would “hold accountable anyone responsible for conduct that was improper.”

 Liu spoke of the chaos as the bombs fell for an hour.